FilipMiljevic/Phy_571_project/README.md

 Check if everywhere down spins is -1 and not zero
 Not working for complex valued weights
-Check if energy is good, complex conjugate was wrong, energy is still complex valued
+Check if energy is good, complex conjugate was wrong, energy is still complex valued Make sure everything is an array and not a tupple